U-C4N/byte-terminal/README.md

 2. Select a PDF file (up to 15MB) when prompted.
 3. Wait for the PDF to be processed.
 You'll see a confirmation message.
 4. Start asking questions about the PDF content.
 The AI will use the document information to provide more contextual and accurate answers.
+5. To view a history of all uploaded PDFs, use the `/historyofrag` command.

 **Note on Formatting**: If you want to emphasize part of your message, you can enclose it in double asterisks.
 For example, typing "This is **important**" will display "important" in blue and bold in the chat interface.